-Prerequisites: ENGL 101, BIOL 123 and MATH 118 or MATH 161 or higher placement.
-Additional course fee: \$115.
+Prerequisites: ENGL 101, BIOL 123 and FNMT 118 or MATH 118 or MATH 161 or higher placement.

 BTT 101 Biomedical Technician Training Practicum

 Hands-on experience with data record keeping, laboratory tasks and routines, and the use and maintenance of lab equipment and reagents.
 Includes 35 hours per week of in-depth skills training in various resource laboratories at The Wistar Institute or a comparable research laboratory.